 Agricultural Commodities Trader: Another popular work profile of an Agricultural Economics graduate is that of the commodities trader.
 If the stock market is your forte, then you might find this position very fascinating.
 In this role, you will be required to procure and trade in raw materials

 Agricultural Appraiser: The unique work pattern of an Agricultural Appraiser makes it an ideal career for many students with degrees in Agricultural Economics.
-The job requires you to assess the properties including farming land, equipment, and other assets when the farmer is buying, selling, or renting it.
+The job requires you to assess the properties including farming land, equipment, and other assets when the farmer is buying, selling, or renting them.

 Agricultural Loan Officer: The farmers often need loans to increase the farming potential of their land or to upgrade their equipment.
 As an Agricultural Loan Officer, you will be working in the banking sector set up for helping the farmers in getting suitable loans as per their requirements.